thunil/tempoGAN/tensorflow/tools/README_TileCreator.txt

 minScale, maxScale: limits for scaling. set both to 1 to disable scaling.
 flip: flipping (mirroring) of data

+1.2 Using block data from fluiddataloader
+The fluiddataloader merges blocks into channels.
+Use tc.blockFromChannelsToSequence(data, blockLength) to convert the data to the required format.

 2. Adding data
 TC.addData(main, scaled=None, labels=None, blocks=None)